mumtazmaqsood/Assignment/README.md

     Description:
-      Test cases has been written according to requirement and also build CI by using Github actions on ubuntu server and also showing test coverge results.
+      Test cases has been written according to requirement and also build CI by using Github actions on ubuntu server and also showing test coverge results and Allure Reports integrated.
       Test cases are running both with headless on Chrome & Firefox and also integrated with BrowserStack(IE11).

     Tests Files (For code review):